SomenMistri/intro_to_scRNA-seq/Lessons/3_integration_and_clustering.md

 * More evidence == more of a weight; Genes that are expressed in only a small fraction of cells will be favored (useful for finding rare cell populations)
 * Not just a consideration of the expression level is, but also the distribution of expression

-In this lesson we will primarily use the "SCTransform" function of seurat to normalize the data.
-Note that this single _SCTransform()_ command replaces _NormalizeData(), ScaleData(), and FindVariableFeatures()_ commands of the original Seurat workflow which performs the log-normalization.
+In this lesson, we will primarily use the "SCTransform" function of seurat to normalize the data.
+Note that this single _SCTransform()_ command replaces _NormalizeData(), ScaleData(), and FindVariableFeatures()_ commands of the original Seurat workflow, which performs the log-normalization.

 Run **chunk 3** to normalize the filtered cells (data.filtered) using the **SCTransform()** function of seurat.